bahiazul/redsys-virtual-pos/README.md

 **Redsys Virtual POS** is an _unofficial_ standalone PHP library to handle payments through the spanish payment service Redsys.

-> **NOTE:** This library its been used in production for over a year now (as Oct.
-2015) but its still under development and its functionality is subject to change.
+> **NOTE:** This library its still under development and its functionality is subject to change.

 ## Prerequisites